mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

 Robo-advisors work well for investors who want professional portfolio management at low cost, prefer hands-off investing, are comfortable with technology, have straightforward financial situations, and are focused on long-term wealth building rather than active trading.
 They're particularly suitable for young professionals, new investors, busy individuals who don't want to manage investments themselves, and cost-conscious investors seeking diversified portfolios.
 Below is an overview of the offering.

+### Robo log

-### Core features
+- Core features
     - **Portfolio Management**: Automatic asset allocation, rebalancing, and tax-loss harvesting based on your profile and goals.
     - **Financial Planning**: Goal-based investing for retirement, home purchases, education, or general wealth building.
     - **Account Types**: Support for taxable accounts, IRAs, Roth IRAs, and sometimes 401(k) rollovers.
     - **Monitoring and Adjustments**: Continuous portfolio oversight with automatic rebalancing when allocations drift from targets.

-### Benefits
+- Benefits
     - **Low Fees**: Typically charge 0.25-0.50% annually, significantly lower than traditional financial advisors (usually 1-2%).
     - **Low Minimums**: Many platforms have no minimum investment requirements, making investing accessible to beginners.
     - **Tax Optimization**: Advanced tax-loss harvesting to minimize tax liability on gains.
     - **Automatic Rebalancing**: Maintains target asset allocation without manual intervention.
     - **Goal-Based Investing**: Separate portfolios for different financial objectives with appropriate risk levels and time horizons.

-### Robo log

-- Major players:
+- Major players
-    - Schwab Intelligent Portfolios: No advisory fees but higher cash allocations.
+    - **Schwab Intelligent Portfolios**: No advisory fees but higher cash allocations.
-    - Betterment: One of the pioneers, known for goal-based investing and user-friendly interface.
+    - **Betterment**: One of the pioneers, known for goal-based investing and user-friendly interface.
-    - Wealthfront: Strong tax-loss harvesting capabilities and financial planning tools.
+    - **Wealthfront**: Strong tax-loss harvesting capabilities and financial planning tools.
-    - Vanguard Personal Advisor Services: Hybrid model combining robo-advisory with human advisors.
+    - **Vanguard Personal Advisor Services**: Hybrid model combining robo-advisory with human advisors.
-    - Fidelity Go: No fees for accounts under $25,000, then 0.35% annually.
+    - **Fidelity Go**: No fees for accounts under $25,000, then 0.35% annually.
 - Lower fees than traditional advisors make professional portfolio management accessible to smaller investors.
 - 24/7 account access, automatic investing, and hands-off management.
 - Removes emotional decision-making from investing by automating the process.